14 Aug Trademark Protection In Vietnam – Frequently Asked Questions

 5. WHY SHOULD TRADEMARK BE SEARCHED BEFORE APPLYING FOR TRADEMARK REGISTRATION?

 - Trademark Search means essentially searching and researching on Vietnam Trademark Database to identify whether or not the Trademark intended to be registered is identical or confusingly similar to any trademarks of other parties registered for goods or services of the same kind.

-- Searching results will provide legal information on the relevant existing trademarks, thereby contributing to the increased likelihood of successful registration of the Trademark and avoiding rejection after a long time of application (12-18 months).
+- Searching results will provide legal information on the relevant existing trademarks, thereby contributing to the increased likelihood of successful registration of the trademark protection and avoiding rejection after a long time of application (12-18 months).

 - Preparing documents related to legal entity, owner of the trademark.

-- Preparing documents related to the trademark applied for protection.
+- Preparing documents related to the trademark protection.

 - Filing valid application documents.

 - Receiving and responding feedbacks and requests from the National Office of Intellectual Property.

 - Carrying out procedures for receiving a protection certificate.